SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-These are called 'Painted Ladies'.
-The most famous are the seven sitting across the street from Alamo Square.
+These homes are called 'Painted Ladies'.
+The most famous in the city are the seven sitting across the street from Alamo Square.
+They may look familiar as they are part of the opening to the TV show "Full House."

 I highly recommend a stop here in the afternoon when the sun is shining on these beautiful gems.

->> Additional information about our famed painted ladies
+>> Additional information about our famed Painted Ladies

 Have you ever wondered how cable cars work?
 You can learn that and more at the Cable Car Museum between Nob Hill and North Beach.
-While the history and historic cable cars are interesting to see, my favorite part is to watch the live cable wheels spin as they pull the cable cars around the city.
+While the history and historic cable cars are interesting to see, my favorite part is to watch the live cable wheels spin as they pull the cable cars in real time around the city.

 San Francisco added cable cars to our streets because many of the hills were too steep for the horses to get up and down safely.
-We used to have more than 8 lines, but this changed after the 1906 Earthquake and Fire.
+We used to have more than eight lines, but this changed after the 1906 Earthquake and Fire.

-Today, we are the only city in the world that used traditional methods to run our cable car system.
+Today, we are the only city in the world that uses traditional methods to run our cable car system.
 Stop by this amazing museum to learn more about them either before or after a ride.

 >> What to expect from a visit to the Cable Car Museum